Chapter 2 Using R to Do Data Analysis

 6 Arkansas 31

-Get a Graph.
-These few commands have helped you get more familiar with the shape of the data set, the nature of the variables, and the types of states at the highest and lowest end of the distribution, but it would be nice to have a more general sense of the variation in presidential approval among the states.
+The few commands shown above helped you get more familiar with the shape of the data set, the nature of the variables, and the types of states at the highest and lowest end of the distribution; but it would be nice to have a more general sense of the variation in presidential approval among the states.
 For instance, how are states spread out between the two ends of the distribution?
-What about states in between the extremes listed above?
-You will learn about a number of statistical techniques that can give you information about the general tendency of the data, but graphing the data as a first step can also be very effective.
+Are they clustered in the middle, or are they spread out more evenly.
+You will learn about a number of statistical techniques that provide information about the general tendency of the data, but graphing the data as a first step can also be very effective.
 Histograms are a particularly helpful type of graph for this purpose.
 To get a histogram, you need to tell R to get the data set, use a particular variable, and summarize its values in the form of a graph (as in Pane 4).

 The following very simple command will produce a histogram: